5 Relationship Checkpoints for Trauma-Informed Fitness Coaching (Part 1 of 5)

 • Are they eager to learn?

-Another process I’ve put in place to weaken the background noise of Capitalism and recenter my client is having a closing process for those who are a fit and those who aren’t.
-At the end of this initial consult, I am open about where I stand and provide clear next steps.
+A key system I’ve put in place—to weaken the background noise of capitalism and refocus on the client—is a clear closing process for both “good-fit” and “not-so-good-fit” scenarios.
+By the end of the consult, I open about where I stand and provide clear next steps.

-The real fun starts after the initial consultation when people join your program!
-In the next four posts in this series, we’ll discuss:
+The real fun starts after this initial consultation, once clients officially hop on board.
+In the next four posts of this series, we’ll explore:

-• Program Design – Incorporating trauma-informed practices into goal-setting, programming, and client celebrations
+• Program Design – Incorporating trauma-informed practices into goal-setting, programming, and celebrating wins

 • Cueing – Empowering clients to set boundaries and communicate their needs

-• Policies – Crafting policies that set a foundation of trust and transparency
+• Policies – Crafting policies that build trust and transparency

-• Marketing – Using shame-free marketing messaging to attract and retain the right clients
+• Marketing – Using shame-free messaging to attract and retain the right clients

 Previous